usdoj/foia.gov/docs/annual-report-data-app.md

 #### Tooltip

-Props include `text`, which is used to pass the paragraph text that needs to go inside of the tooltip.
+A component that uses the tooltip.js library to create a clickable tooltip that can be used to display help text or additional information.

+Props include:
+* `text`: A string of text that will appear inside the tooltip, which can include some basic HTML elements such as `<p>`, `<span>` or `<a>`.

 Example use: